Causality and dielectric functions for linear media with spatial dispersion: A generalization of Kramers-Kr onig relations

-In the optical approximation Kramers-Kronig relations connect the real and imaginary parts of electric susceptibility $\tilde\chi(\omega)$ in such a way that knowledge of one for all real values of $\omega$ determines the other: they are Hilbert transforms of each other \cite{Titchmarsh}.
-These relations follow from: (i) the analyticity of $\chi(\omega)$ in the upper complex half-plane $\imp(\omega) > 0\,$ combined with (ii) a suitable asymptotic behavior for large $|\omega|\,$.
+In the optical approximation Kramers-Kr\"onig relations connect the real and imaginary parts of electric susceptibility $\chi(\omega)$ in such a way that knowledge of one for all real values of $\omega$ determines the other: they are Hilbert transforms of each other \cite{Titchmarsh}.
+These relations follow from: (i) the fact that $\chi(\omega)$ is holomorphic in the upper complex half-plane $\imp(\omega) > 0\,$ combined with (ii) a suitable asymptotic behavior for large $|\omega|\,$.
+If there is spatial dispersion, FS-causality implies that $\,(k_+-k_-)\,\xi(k_+,k_-) = 2 q\,\chi(q,\omega)\,$ is holomorphic in the product of half-planes $\,\imp(k_\pm) > 0\,$.

-Beyond the optical approximation and assuming FS-causality we have that $h(k_+,k_-) = q\,\chi(q,\omega)\,$ is analytic in the product of half-planes $\,\imp(k_\pm) > 0\,$.
-We shall now proceed similarly as in the derivation of Kramers-Kronig relations \cite{Jackson} and consider the path $\mathcal{C}$ in the $\,k_+\,$-plane as depicted in the figure below.